The Farmers Advocating for Organics (FAFO) Fund grant program administers

-This category is comprised of Small Grants & Full Grants for specific projects.
-Successful proposals will need to affect independent, organic, family farmers by addressing one or more of the following giving categories:
+This category is comprised of Grants for specific projects that have a distinct end date.
+Typically, these projects start and end within a year.
+Successful projects will need to affect independent, organic, family farmers by addressing one or more of the following giving categories:

 Projects must be organic-specific—oriented toward protecting, safeguarding and advancing organic agriculture and the organic marketplace.